Second Edition of the “Connect, Coach and Match” Activity!

 Participating Supported Employment Services

 From May 6 to 20, 2019, the second edition of the “Connect, Coach and Match!”
 Activity weeks was held, coordinated by the ROSEPH (Association of supported employment services for people living with disabilities) and funded by SPHERE (Support for People with a Handicap Exploring the Road to Employment), thanks to the support of the Government of Canada, as part of the Opportunities Fund for Persons with Disabilities.
-The initiative enabled this year more than 60 companies from several regions of Quebec (Côte-Nord, Mauricie, Laurentides and Montérégie) to obtain support from their local supported employment service to organize mentoring activities, with the goal of hiring and retaining exceptional candidates.
+The initiative enabled more than 60 companies from several regions of Quebec (Côte-Nord, Mauricie, Laurentides and Montérégie) to obtain support from their local supported employment service to organize mentoring activities, with the goal of hiring and retaining exceptional candidates.

 More than 70 job seekers who have difficulty finding or keeping a job because of a particular physical, mental or intellectual condition (eg, AD / HD, anxiety, learning disability, a physical disability, etc.) had the opportunity, during these two weeks of activities, to be accompanied by an employment organization in their region.
 They had the opportunity to see their employment profile evaluated, receive support for job preparation and individual coaching to explore a field of employment related to their skills, validate their interest in being hired and be accompanied in their integration as needed.
 Employers, for their part, had the opportunity to learn more about the candidate(s) they have met by discovering their skills and abilities, having access to the support of an employment organization at all stages of the process, until the candidate is retained.